ar7ch/iu-ssad/CodeForAssignments1-2/README2.md

 1. A user creates a post that is their opinion on some topic.
 2. Some users comment on the post that is their reaction to the opinion.
-3. Likes on comments are multipliers of reactions, when one likes a comment it means they agree with that reaction.
+3. Likes on comments are multipliers of reactions.
+When one likes a comment, it means they agree with that reaction.
 4. Based on the keywords in the comments, the analysis system evaluates whether the post topic is Good, Bad, or Worst.
 The project has a single keyword database, which allows the Analysis System to make uniform calculations of any post.
 5. From now on, the evaluations can be seen in a web browser.